Welcome to today's edition of the Rush 24-7 podcast.

 This is a church that I have been a member of for 20 years.

-Uh this is a well-established, typical historically African-American church on the south side of Chicago with uh a wonderful set of ministries, and what I have been hearing and had been hearing in church was talk about Jesus and talk about faith and values.
+And what I have been hearing and had been hearing in church was talk about Jesus and talk about faith and values.

 They didn't reflect my values and they didn't reflect my ideals.

-He's trying to get away with saying he never heard it, and so it wasn't said.
+He's trying to get away with saying he never heard it and so it wasn't said.

 Well, when he calls to tell Jay Wright he's not speaking at his presidential announcement, he says, Look, your sermons are kind of rough.

-You're gonna rough on your sermons.
+You're going to roughen your sermons.

 He knew exactly what this guy was.